How to implement idempotency in Webhooks

 );

-This way you can always check this table when you receive a new event and see if the ID has already been processed previously.
+This way, whenever a new event is received, you can check this table and verify whether the ID has already been processed.

 const express = require('express');